 Human evolution is therefore defined as the scientific process of change that the human species underwent over millions of years – the straying from its early primate beginnings to the contemporary Homo sapiens.
 Thus, the study of human evolution is important in comprehending the aspects of biological and cultural evolution that have come into play for Homo sapience’s development, and for exploring the aspects of genetics, morphology, and behaviour in the process.
 In this article, the several important events in human evolution, the major fossils and evolutionary theories, and the history of genetic studies it is worth understanding the issue better and realising all the stages that humanity went through.

-The theories on human evolution are given below:
+The theories on the evolution of man are given below:

 The splitting of the Modern Synthesis established the concord of Darwin’s natural selection along with genetics with a triad of genetics, palaeontology, and systematics.
 This framework pointed out the fact that evolution worked based on genes or variations between the alleles in populations, which enhanced knowledge regarding the way evolution influenced human beings and other species.